-7.2 Auto RT
+6.2 Auto RT

 The Automated Regression Testing (AutoRT) system is a python program that automates the process of regression testing on NOAA HPC platforms.
-It contains the files in Table 7.1 below:
+It contains the files in Table 6.1 below:

-• • • • • • • • • • • • • • • • • • • •

-File Name Description

-start_rt_auto.sh Verifies HPC name, sets the python paths

-rt_auto.py Python interface between the HPC and the github API

-iobs/bl nv Functions for the baseline job

-Functions for the regression test job
+File Name Description start_rt_auto.sh Verifies HPC name, sets the python paths rt_auto.py Python interface between the HPC and the github API jobs/bl.py Functions for the baseline job jobs/rt.py Functions for the regression test job

-Table 7.1: Files for Automated Regression Testing (AutoRT) system jobs/rt.py
+Table 6.1: Files for Automated Regression Testing (AutoRT) system

-7.2.1 AutoRT Workflow
+6.2.1 AutoRT Workflow

 On supported HPC systems, a cron job runs the start_rt_auto.sh bash script every 15 minutes.
 This script checks the HPC name and sets certain python paths.
 Then, it runs rt_auto.py, which uses the Github API (through pyGitHub) to check the labels on pull requests to ufs-weather-model.
-If a PR label matches the HPC name (e.g., hera-intel-RT or derecho-gnu-BL), the label provides the HPC with the compiler and job information to run a test or task on the machine.
+If a PR label matches the HPC name (e.g., hera-intel-RT or cheyenne-gnu-BL), the label provides the HPC with the compiler and job information to run a test or task on the machine.
 If no PR label matches HPC name, the script exits.